deweysasser/docker-name-proxy-server/README.md

 See "Motivation" section for an other projects and an explanation of why I wrote this.

+This tool can additionally update Route 53 host names with the IP of the current host or instance.

 ## Usage

 The proxy consists of 2 docker containers: